 What is consultative selling?

-The Internet has provided an immeasurably powerful tool in the form of data collection and data analysis.
-Companies are now able to reach the entire world with their product or service, and through SEO and data tools, you can log the interaction of a lead with your company’s website, collecting valuable insight on where your lead finds the most value within your offerings.
+Thanks to the internet, data collection and analysis are available at our fingertips.
+Companies are able to reach the entire world with their product or service, and through SEO and data tools, you can monitor interactions with your company’s website, collecting valuable insight on where your leads find the most value within your offerings.

 At the heart of the consultative sales process is the principle that the salesperson or representative cares more about their customer or lead than they do about making money.
 This is a simple concept—but radical in the world of sales where a run-of-the-mill pitch has been the norm and profit drives most, if not all, business decisions.